SFDO-Community-Sprints/npc-best-practices/docs/grantmaking/Considerations.md

 What gets shown during demos will differ from what settings and customizations that exist when you start a trial org, as well as what is configured in your newly provisioned, out-of-the-box org.
 This means that customizations you saw during a demo may not standard functionality, and desired functionality will require customization (preferably by working with a consultant partner) to function in the way you run your grants processes.

-## Tracking Data with AFNP Grantmaking
+## Tracking Data with NPC Grantmaking